-- (a) All applicants for admission must supply: - (i) A birth certificate or passport.
-A signed declaration, marriage certificate or deed poll is also required if the applicant is using a different name to that on their birth certificate or passport; and - (ii) Proof of citizenship or permanent residency status if applying as a domestic student; and - (iii) Official transcripts of previous academic records, where necessary.

-Note 1: Copies of documents can only be accepted if they have been witnessed and certified by a Solicitor, Notary Public, Justice of the Peace, or the institution which issued the originals.

-Students may also bring original documents and copies to be certified by staff in the Enrolment Office, Faculty Offices, Student Recruitment and Course Advice, or Victoria International.

-Note 2: If the original document is not in English, a certified translation must also be provided.

-(b) The University reserves the right to refuse admission to any person where it is suspected that fraudulent documents have been submitted to the University.
+- (a) All applicants for admission must supply: - a birth certificate or passport; a signed declaration, marriage certificate or deed poll is also required if the applicant is using a different name to that on their birth certificate or passport; - (ii) proof of citizenship or permanent residency status if applying as a domestic student; and - (iii) official transcripts of previous academic records, where necessary. - Note 1: Copies of documents can be accepted only if they have been witnessed and certified by a Solicitor, Notary Public, Justice of the Peace, or the institution which issued the originals.
+Students may also bring original documents and copies to be certified by staff in the Enrolment Office, Faculty Offices, Student Recruitment and Course Advice, or Victoria International. - Note 2: If the original document is not in English, a certified translation must also be provided. - (b) The University reserves the right to refuse admission to any person where it is suspected that fraudulent documents have been submitted to the University.
 The decision to refuse admission is made by the Convener of the Academic Committee and may be appealed to the Deputy Vice-Chancellor.